-There is no need to shave or cut their coats; a nice brushing is all that is required and your dog will love the attention that you give him.
+There is no need to shave or cut their coats; a nice brushing is all that is required, and your dog will love the attention that you give him.

-You can use a cotton swab to remove any amounts of wax build up – just make sure to stay away from the inside of the ear canal or you may cause more issues than you’re trying to prevent.
+You can use a cotton swab to remove any amounts of wax build-up – just make sure to stay away from the inside of the ear canal, or you may cause more issues than you’re trying to prevent.

 RELATED ARTICLE: Homemade Dog Ear Cleaner: Best Ideas From Around the Internet

-Dental issues are another problem than can result in snub-nosed dogs.0 With breeds like the French Bulldog, it’s even more important to help them with their oral care.
+Dental issues are another problem that can result in snub-nosed dogs.0 With breeds like the French Bulldog, it’s even more important to help them with their oral care.

 How To Train a French Bulldog

 One thing you'll learn in this French Bulldog breed profile is that they can be very stubborn and dig in their heels, but once broken of this (and they learn that you are master and Alpha), then they will follow you forever.

 A couple of 15 minute walks or training sessions each day is sufficient enough to keep a French Bulldog trim and healthy, as long as you’re not overfeeding him.

-Having some play time on the floor will also be welcomed.
+Having some playtime on the floor will also be welcomed.
 Find some fun games you can play inside the house, and maybe even involve the kids in with it too.

 What to Feed French Bulldogs

 Your dog has his own specific nutritional needs, and it is best to contact your vet if you’re wondering how much to feed him throughout each of his developmental milestones.

 Best Dog Food for French Bulldogs

-Focusing not only on good quality French Bulldog dog food with healthy ingredients but also on what the your specific dog requires in terms of energy and protein should be the main focus of every owner with a Frenchie.
+Focusing not only on good quality French Bulldog dog food with healthy ingredients but also on what your specific dog requires in terms of energy and protein should be the main focus of every owner with a Frenchie.